dClimate/dClimate-API-Manual/README.md

 ## Pulling Data Programmatically (Python 3)

-Making this same request using Python 3 is simple using the built in request library.
+Making this same request using Python 3 is simple using the built in `requests` library.
 You can load data into a Python dictionary using the following code:

 ```python
 import requests as r